monarch-initiative/mondo/docs/editors-guide/project-management.md

 - **Quarterly Medical Expert calls**: Next meeting is Thursday, Dec 01, 12-1pm PT.
 Future calls will be scheduled.

 ## Mondo workshops
-- Any upcoming workshops should advertised
+- Any upcoming workshops should be advertised
   - on our [website](https://mondo.monarchinitiative.org/pages/workshop/)
   - on our Slack channel
   - on the mailing list